Dlib-NeurIPS/Deep-Learning-Information-Theory/README.md

 # Deep Learning and Information Bottleneck Principle
-This repository contains the code of the paper "A Probabilistic Representation for Deep Learning:Delving into The Information Bottleneck Principle" submitted to NeurIPS 2021.
+This repository contains the code of the paper "A Probabilistic Representation for Deep Learning:Delving into The Information Bottleneck Principle" submitted to NeurIPS 2021 for review.

 ## Prerequisites
 * Python 3.7